 Answers to all your double glazing questions

-Would my new windows be exactly the same as the old?
+Will my new windows be exactly the same as the old ones?

-New window frame depth is 145mm; this is the slimmest possible due to the 2mm double glazing which has optimal heat saving values.
-No supplier can offer 24mm glazed sashes in frames with a depth of any less than 145mm so these are as close as possible to existing traditional single glazed windows which were used in the past.
+A new window frame depth is 145 mm, which is the slimmest option possible due to the 2 mm double glazing.
+No supplier can offer 24 mm glazed sashes in frames with a depth of less than 145 mm, so these new windows are as close as can be to existing traditional single glazed windows, which were used in the past.

 What are sash window pulleys and sash cords made of?

-The pulleys are made of stainless steel plated in chrome or brass, sash chords are nylon (6mm or 8mm depending on window size and sash weight).
+The pulleys are made of stainless steel plated in chrome or brass.
+Sash chords are made of nylon (either 6 mm or 8mm depending on the window size and sash weight).

 What type of timber are your sills and frames made from?

-Our sills are made of European Oak and the frames are made of Douglas Fir timber.
+Our sills are made from European Oak and the frames are made of either Hardwood or Softwood timber.

 How long does it take to install windows and doors?

 This often depends on the condition of the site and how complicated it might be.
-Usually a 2 man team of fitters will complete 3-6 windows per day.
+Usually, a two-man team of fitters will complete three to six windows per day.

 Do you have your own installation team fitting your windows?